 Last year's year-end review (for 2012) spanned a number of entries here on Blogger (fifteen) from January 5, 2013 through January 20, 2013.

 My year-end review for 2013 will be set up in a similar manner but will not span as many entries.
-For 2012's garden circumstances included coping with a few upheavals in my garden such a so-called building renovation, preparing for Hurricane Sandy which was followed by preparing for a nor' easter.
+For 2012's garden circumstances included coping with a few upheavals in my garden such a so-called building renovation, preparing for a hurricane that was ultimately named Super Storm Sandy which was followed by preparing for a nor' easter.

 Thankfully, the aforementioned events were not a part of my 2013 gardening endeavors!